Myrtle Beach Area Map

 Broadway at the Beach

-Recent travelers suggest making a stop at Barefoot Landing, a complex located towards the northern end of the city, which also has a good collection of shops and restaurants.
+Recent travelers suggest making a stop at the Barefoot Landing complex, which also has a good collection of shops and restaurants.
 There is also live entertainment here, such as Alabama Theatre and the House of Blues.